SmtimesIWndr/gdid-reversal/README.md

 </details>

+> [!NOTE]
+> NullZeroX on twitter has told me that GDID is also sent regardless of being logged in with a ms account on your device.
+I'm not sure how true it is, but worth taking note.

 ---

 <div align="center">

 *Firsthand analysis.
 Corrections welcome.
 Also thanks claude for helping with this writeup and the diagrams :3*

 </div>